-8. Assessing effectiveness
+8. Assessing Effectiveness

 Bombardier has in place a number of measures to prevent and reduce the risk that forced labour or child labour is used in our activities and supply chains.
-While we have not yet taken any actions to assess the effectiveness of those actions, Bombardier intends to assess its effectiveness in preventing and reducing risks of forced labour and child labour in its activities and supply chains at a later stage.
+Bombardier has started assessing the effectiveness of those measures by including modern slavery observations in some announced on-site supplier audits.
+Bombardier intends to continue to assess its effectiveness in preventing and reducing risks of forced labour and child labour in its activities and supply chains.

-9. Approva
+9. Approval and Attestation